AI Concept Envisioning (ACE) Toolkit

 CONTEXT

-The AI Concept Envisioning (ACE) Toolkit is a modular ideation and reflection system designed to support designers during early AI concept development.
-Built as a Figma Community resource, it integrates directly into designers’ existing workflows to help them articulate AI behavior, explore human–AI interaction patterns, and externalize design reasoning through shared visual artifacts.
+The ACE Toolkit is a modular ideation and reflection system built as a Figma Community resource.
+It integrates directly into designers' existing workflows to help them articulate AI behavior, surface value tensions, and turn abstract AI decisions into thoughtful discussions.

 ROLE